WorldOfTanksMods/gneposis-wot/README.md

    5. below the HP bar to the left is the efficiency rating of the player colored by <= 1000/1500/infinity
    6. to the right is the amount of battles whit that particular vehicle colored by <= 100/500/infinity
    7. below everything is the vehicle icon (white for enemies)
-8. If you want to know how many battles a player has you can check it using TAB or during the battle loading, since those contain the data of efficiency/total battles
+8. If you want to know how many battles a player has you can check it using TAB or during the battle loading, since those contain the data of efficiency/total battles (colored by <= 5000/25000/infinity)
 9. XVM provides a winning chance calculator (TAB), which is enabled by default

 Well, I hope I make you interested! :)